 - Added value through interaction with Scottish Universities.

 Benefits for the PhD students:

-• An internship will help them to develop valuable transferrable skills and explore careers outside of academia
+- Opportunities to develop valuable transferable skills and explore careers outside of academia;

 - Opportunities for students to build on and vary their professional network;